HS-High-Science/HSPS-Handbook/Handbook/Section 1 - Rules/Rules.md

 - All HSPS activities and communications are subject to strict classification measures.
 This encompasses all communication transmitted within the HSPS Discord, exchanges within team chat in-game, conversations held in HSPS voice channels, and any information about security events.

 ### Rule 2: Follow the Chain of Command
 - It is required that all Security Personnel obey orders from those who are ranked higher than them in the Chain of Command.
 It should be noted that an order is different from a request.
-For example, if a Senior Guard requests help from an Officer in protecting the FFD, then the Officer should diligently respond to the request.
+For example, if a Guardsman requests help from an Officer in protecting the FFD, then the Officer should diligently respond to the request.
 Should a guard believe that an order given violates an HS/HSPS rule, or is otherwise wrongful, the order must still be obeyed.
 Still, it's
 **strongly urged** to gather proof and report the order to a member of Pre-Command or above.
 Following an order that violates a rule will **will _not_** result in disciplinary action against those who follow it.
 This is to prevent you from being punished for insubordination.
 Furthermore, refrain from mini-modding other guards.
 Deliberately scrutinizing the actions of others, assuming an HR function, or acting as if you have authority you do not have is **frowned upon**.
 Additionally, you should not be mini-modding/assuming a moderator function when you are not one.
 An example of this would be telling CF to use team-chat.

 ### Rule 3: Use Grammar.